iRobotEducation/root-docs/README.md

 ## Electrical

+### Battery

+Root has an integrated 2500mAh 3.6V 9Wh Li-Ion battery.
+The battery can be charged using a standard USB-C charger through the USB-C port on the top of the robot.
+A USB-C to USB-A charging cable is included in the box.

 ### USB Power Output

-Root has the ability to provide power to an accessory from the USB-C port.
+Root robots have ability to provide power to an accessory from the USB-C port.
 When the robot detects an Upwards Facing Port (UFP), e.g. a USB device, rather than a USB charger or host, it will supply 5V with a maximum of 250mA to the VBUS pin of the USB-C port.

 [This cable](https://www.amazon.com/AmazonBasics-USB-Type-C-Micro-B-Cable/dp/B01LONQBDG/) has been verified to work with the robot.